Student Meal Plans

 How do Student Meal Plans work?

 A Student Meal Plan is a Declining Balance, À La Carte style meal plan.
-This means that you pay for what you want, when you want
+This means that you pay for what you purchase, when you purchase it.

-Whenever you make a food or beverage purchase, the purchase value comes off of your Student Meal Plan balance (Declining Balance).
-If you want to purchase an entire breakfast meal, or if you just want a coffee and a muffin in the morning, or even if you don't want to eat anything until late afternoon, then you are free to do so.
-You can skip breakfast or eat 3 burgers for dinner - your Student Meal Plan does not dictate your eating habits, you do.
+Whenever you make a food or beverage purchase, the purchase value comes is subtracted from your balance (Declining Balance).
+If you want to purchase an entire breakfast meal, or if you just want a coffee and a muffin, or even if you don't want to eat anything until late afternoon, then you are free to do so.
+Your Student Meal Plan does not dictate your eating habits, you do.
 This is because you can purchase as much or as little as you want any time during the day (à la carte).

 Back to top